Understanding how your child’s learning and support is planned can help you when you are talking to the school. Here we explain staged intervention.

 Throughout a child’s time at school their teachers will routinely be reviewing their progress and considering their support needs.
 Every child may need little bit of support at some point and this is usually provided through the normal learning and teaching in class.
 (This is sometimes called universal support.)
 It is only when a child requires something extra or different from other children that a staged intervention approach may be used.
 It is not something that parents and carers need to worry about as it will hopefully mean that a child will get the support that works best for them.

 If school staff think it is in the child’s best interests they may suggest that a child be referred for specific assessments.
 If you’re worried you child has unidentified support needs you can at any time ask for their needs to be assessed.
-(More information about assessment can be found in Factsheet 18 here.)
+(More information about assessment can be found here.)

-The information below is broad guide as to how staged intervention works.
+The information below is broad guide to how staged intervention works.
 Local authorities approaches may differ slightly depending on local procedures.
 There are normally 3 – 4 stages of intervention:

 School staff are or become aware that a child may need additional support to get the most from their learning.
 Support at this stage is usually provided by staff in the classroom – for example a teacher may adapt how a lesson is taught or provide a visual timetables to help a child cope with changes happening throughout the day.